Kashmir: Cross-border fire kills civilians and soldiers | DW | 20.10.2019

 Hostilities flare amid India crackdown

 The two neighbors have fought over the border region for decades, which is technically split between the nations.
 However, both countries claim it in its entirety.
-After several wars fought over Kashmir, India and Pakistan agreed to a delicate cease-fire deal that has been broken numerous times by sporadic cross-border shelling.
+After several wars fought over Kashmir, India and Pakistan agreed to a delicate cease-fire deal, which has been broken numerous times by sporadic cross-border shelling.

 Modi's Bharatiya Janata Party (BJP) promotes the idea that India should be an exclusively Hindu nation.
 The population of the India-administered Kashmir valley is 95% Muslim.

-As tensions erupted on Sunday, protesters in the Pakistani capital of Islamabad marched through the city with a massive five-kilometer (three-mile) long Kashmiri flag as part of a solidarity march.
+As tensions erupted on Sunday, protesters in the Pakistani capital, Islamabad, held a solidarity march through the city with a massive Kashmiri flag, which was 5 kilometers (3-miles) long.

 es/jlw (AP, AFP, Reuters)